miklevin/ohawf/README.md

 ```

 But then you’ll have to whitelist your email address, and you can only
-do that through the [Goole Cloud
+do that through the [Google Cloud
 Console](https://console.cloud.google.com/) so chicken-and-egg.
 If you
 have to go that route, consider just registering as a Google developer
 and downloading a OAuth Client secret json file like this: